 Therapeutic Use Exemptions

-Players should advise all medical personnel (GPs, Team Doctors) of their obligation to abide by the anti-doping rules of their sport and that any medical treatment received must not violate these rules.
+Players should advise all medical personnel (GPs, Team Doctors) of their obligation to abide by the anti-doping rules and that any medical treatment received must not violate these rules.

 When prescribed a substance or method, players should find out whether the medication is prohibited by checking the Global DRO site.
 If the medication is not prohibited, players can start using the prescribed medication or treatment.